Seamless SDK (Payment Android)

 )

-Below is a description of the parameters to start the payment:
+The following table describes the parameters to start the payment:

 Parameter | Description |